knightz1224/curl2pyreqs/README.md

 >>> print(output)
 ```

-curl file to python-requests, copyed from Chrome or Firefox:
+Convert curl file stream to python-requests, copyed from Chrome or Firefox:

 ```Python
 >>> from curl2py import parseCurlFile